Tech Accelerator

 The explosive growth of cloud computing platforms and the preceding wave of virtualization have significantly altered the role of the server among SMBs and enterprises.

 That said, businesses of all sizes will continue to own and operate servers.
-Some organizations prefer to maintain in-house servers and private clouds for particularly sensitive workloads or applications too costly or difficult to migrate to a public cloud platform.
+Some organizations prefer to maintain in-house servers and private clouds for particularly sensitive workloads or applications that are too costly or difficult to migrate to a public cloud platform.

 Read on to learn more about the different types of servers, their evolving architectures and what IT buyers should look for regarding key requirements.